qutip/QuantumToolbox.jl/docs/src/resources/contributing.md

 make vitepress
 ```

-This will start a local Vitepress site of documentation at `http://localhost:5173/QuantumToolbox.jl/`
+This will start a local Vitepress site of documentation at `http://localhost:5173/QuantumToolbox.jl/` in your computer.

 ## [Update ChangeLog](@id doc-Contribute:Update-ChangeLog)